-This prospectus provides a general description of the respective securities that we and the selling stockholders may offer.
+This prospectus provides a general description of the securities that we may offer.
 Each time we sell securities, we will provide the specific terms of the securities offered in a supplement to this prospectus.
 The prospectus supplement may also add, update or change information contained in this prospectus.
 You should read this prospectus and the applicable prospectus supplement carefully before you invest in any securities.
 This prospectus may not be used to consummate a sale of securities unless accompanied by the applicable prospectus supplement.

-We and the selling stockholders may from time to time offer and sell our respective securities in the same offering or in separate offerings, to or through underwriters, dealers and agents or directly to purchasers.
+We may from time to time offer and sell our securities in one offering or in separate offerings, to or through underwriters, dealers and agents or directly to purchasers.
 If any agents or underwriters are involved in the sale of any of these securities, the applicable prospectus supplement will provide the names of the agents or underwriters and any applicable fees, commissions or discounts.

 Our common stock is traded on the NASDAQ Capital Market under the symbol "ETRM."
-On August 10, 2012, the closing price of our common stock as reported on the NASDAQ Capital Market was \$3.18 per share.
+On May 21, 2014, the closing price of our common stock as reported on the NASDAQ Capital Market was \$1.89 per share.

 Investing in our securities involves risks.
-You should consider carefully the risks and uncertainties set forth in the section entitled "Risk Factors" beginning on page 3 of this prospectus and in the documents we file with the Securities and Exchange Commission that are incorporated by reference in this prospectus before making a decision to purchase our securities.
+You should consider carefully the risks and uncertainties set forth in the section entitled "Risk Factors" beginning on page 4 of this prospectus and in the documents we file with the Securities and Exchange Commission that are incorporated by reference in this prospectus before making a decision to purchase our securities.